Overview

 How do I update my profile page?

-To amend or add any details to your profile or to upload a profile image, click on 'Profile' and then select 'edit profile'.
+To amend or add any details in your profile or to upload a profile image click your profile (top right), then click 'Profile' and select 'edit profile'.

 View the Accessibility Statement for all of our support guides.